Cargo Facts

 The distribution of widebody freighters

-David Harris by David Harris
+David HarrisbyDavid Harris

 March 8, 2017

-Share on FacebookShare on TwitterShare on LinkedIn
+Share on FacebookShare on LinkedIn

 Last month Cargo Facts presented a detailed analysis of the widebody freighter fleets of airlines worldwide.
-That analysis (available here) showed that 75 airlines (down from 79 a year ago and 85 the year before that) currently operate 1,002 widebody freighters (up from 995), and that 150 (down from 164) more widebody production freighters are on order.
+That analysis showed that 75 airlines (down from 79 a year ago and 85 the year before that) currently operate 1,002 widebody freighters (up from 995), and that 150 (down from 164) more widebody production freighters are on order.

-Today we begin a two-part look at the way those 1,002 widebody freighters are operated and how the different types of widebody freighters are distributed within the fleet — by type, by manufacturer, by operator type, and by geographical region.
+Today we begin a two-part look at the way those 1,002 widebody freighters are operated and how the different types of widebody freighters are distributed within the fleet — by type, by manufacturer, by operator type and by geographical region.

 Air freight demand increased 3.8% in 2015.
 Not particularly impressive by historical standards, although better than most recent years.
 With only three good years since 2007, the air freight industry has gone through nine years with very little net growth.
 Not surprisingly, this situation has had a negative impact on the demand for freighters.
 So too has the rapidly increasing belly capacity offered by cargo-friendly widebody passenger aircraft like the A330, A350, 777 and 787, and, until last year, so did rising fuel prices.
 At the end of 2007, the widebody freighter fleet stood at 1,005 units.
 Since that time, other than a brief spike when carriers returned many parked freighters to temporary service following a surge in air freight demand in 2010, the total gradually fell to 958 at the beginning of 2014.
 With 4.5% demand growth in 2014, followed by the modest 2.2% in 2015 and 3.8% last year, carriers have adjusted the rate of retirement of older freighters to almost match the rate of delivery of new ones.
-Since we looked at it at this time last year, the fleet it is up by just 7 units (0.7%), and still below its pre-recession high point of 1,005.
+Since we looked at it at this time last year, the fleet is up by just 7 units (0.7%), and still below its pre-recession high point of 1,005.

 However, while the number of widebody freighters in the fleet rose slightly, the order backlog shrank.
-At this time last year Airbus and Boeing had a combined 164 production freighters on firm order.
+At this time last year, Airbus and Boeing had a combined 164 production freighters on firm order.
 Now that number is 150, an 8.5% decrease.
 This was not unexpected, as the total at the beginning of 2016 was inflated by FedEx’s decision to order another fifty 767-300Fs in 2015.
 With no such major order in the last twelve months, and deliveries continuing apace, the backlog has fallen.

 Widebody distribution by type with captionComparing the current fleet to the fleet at this time last year on a model-by-model basis shows substantial increases for all of the current production freighter types: 767-300Fs up 11 to 121 (a 10% increase), A330-200Fs up 3 to 36 (9%), 777Fs up 10 to 129 (8%) and 747-8Fs up 6 to 69 (10%).